So, you’ve decided that you’re ready to have your very own boudoir session. Amazing! You can do this.

 You should employ some critical thinking for this part; do the people in their portfolio look like everyday women or do they look like they are professional models?
 Do you see bodies similar to yours in a variety of different images?

-As someone who’s been a boudoir photographer for over 10 years, I can tell you that working with a woman who has been in front of a camera multiple times is much easier than a first-time client.
+As someone who’s been a boudoir photographer for more than 12 years, I can tell you that working with a woman who has been in front of a camera multiple times is much easier than a first-time client.
 If you’re feeling especially anxious about doing a boudoir photo shoot, you should choose an experienced photographer who knows how to calm your nerves and help you look your very best.
 A photographer who shows incredible images of women from all walks of life is someone that can create beautiful images for you, no matter what you perceive your ‘imperfections’ to be.

 Working with models is not a bad thing; it allows the freedom to explore creatively and develop new techniques without the pressure to produce, and also share the resulting images freely without privacy concerns.
 However, I know my ideal clients are regular everyday women, just like you and me, so it’s important for to have examples in my portfolio that women like you can relate to.